 Glencoe (right, with 2014 Campbell tour).
 This is a breathtaking valley (the remnants of a super volcano) whose natural beauty is a magnet for hikers.
 But it is also a very emotive historical place, for it was here in 1692 that the MacIan Macdonalds of Glencoe were attacked by Redcoat soldiers on the orders of King William of Orange and his minion the Master of Stair.
 Thirty-six men, women, and children were killed by soldiers who had been billeted for two weeks as guests of the MacIans whose lawless Jacobite chief had failed to pledge loyalty to the new regime on time.

 The day finishes with a beautiful drive along the Atlantic coast of Duror and Appin to Oban (Castle Stalker).

 Navigating narrow roads we will continue into Argyll to the sites of Kilmartin and Templewood with megalithic and prehistoric monuments dating back over 4000 years, and the Dunadd hillfort where Dark Age kings of Scots were crowned—a tough climb (left).
-[Several other stops are possible, as time permits, including Sabhal nan Cnamh (“Barn of the Bones”) where MacDonalds led by Alasdair MacColla massacred hundreds of Campbells fifty years before Glencoe.]
+[Several other stops are possible, as time permits, including the Sabhal nan Cnamh (“Barn of the Bones”), the site of the infamous Massacre of Lagganmore where MacDonalds led by Alasdair MacColla burned to death a hundred defenseless Campbell women and children, FIFTY YEARS before Glencoe.]